-2. Make sure we have the information we need.
+4. Make sure we have the information we need.

 Give us copies of receipts for covered drugs that you paid for.
-You can ask us to pay you back for the cost of the drug.
+You can ask us to pay you back for the drug.

-Here are some times when you should give us copies of your receipts:
+Here are some examples of when you should give us copies of your receipts: